 Robots using different technologies are being deployed on the frontline in the fight against COVID-19.
 Among these robots, the disinfection robots are of particular interest.
 A division of Siemens has produced one such robot in just one week.

 Models using hydrogen peroxide vapor (HPV) and ultraviolet (UV) light are moving through hospitals, health centers, government buildings, and public centers across the globe in a bid to disinfect surfaces.

 The use of automated disinfection equipment not only reduces human exposure to the virus but is also proving to be more rigorous and effective in decontaminating spaces.
 Some of the robots incorporate bulbs that emit concentrated ultraviolet-C (UVC) light.

-Danish company UVD Robots is manufacturing robots that are able to disinfect patient and operating rooms in hospitals thanks to powerful short-wavelength UVC lights that emit enough energy to eradicate the DNA or RNA of any microorganisms that are exposed to them.
+Danish company UVD Robots is manufacturing robots that are able to disinfect patients and operating rooms in hospitals thanks to powerful short-wavelength UVC lights that emit enough energy to eradicate the DNA or RNA of any microorganisms that are exposed to them.

 US-based Xenex also counts on UVC light to annihilate the virus on “high touch” hard surfaces, such as bed rails, trays and call buttons.
 Melinda Hart, media relations director at Xenex explains that the radiation damages the structure of genetic material and prevents particles from making more copies of themselves.

 “UV light has been used in this area for a long time and there are dozens of technologies out there that use mercury bulbs to emit a continuous stream of UV light.
 What makes our LightStrike Germ-Zapping Robots so different is that they use a pulsing Xenon lamp not a mercury bulb.This emits intense flashes of germicidal light, which are able to deactivate a pathogen very quickly so it can’t reproduce and mutate.”